kjepo/php-plugin/README.md

 ## Problem

-The problem with the above solution is that knowledge of the form is an intrinsic part of the HTML document in `index.php`, but `name.php` also knows the names of the the form elements.
+The problem with the above solution is that knowledge of the form is part of the HTML document in `index.php`, but `name.php` is really the module that should define and use the form.
+Thus, it is difficult to create universal PHP plugins without defining what sort of parameters they need in the HTML document.

 ## An alternative solution